 - Category: Filters using categories defined in your commercetools project.
 Use a category name, description, key, external ID, or URL slug.

 - Last modified at: Filters using the date or date range in which a product was last modified.
-Use a starting date/time, an ending date/time, or between a starting date/time and an ending date/time.
+Use a starting date/time, an ending date/time, or a time span between a starting date/time and an ending date/time.

 - Product type: Filters using one or more product type.